seifbassiounyy/Car-Rental-System/README.md

 * Add offices possessing the cars.
 </br>

-The admin is able to be informed of the following:
+The systmer informes the admin the following:

 * Monitor all reservations for a speciifc period (`pickup date` -> `return date`).
 * Monitor all reservations done by a specific customer.